 Conclusion – Is Betternet safe for use?

-Unfortunately, the answer to this question has to be NO. It is not safe to use Betternet.
+It is not safe to use Betternet VPN.
 This opinion is based on the following findings:

-- Betternet was hacked in 2017, and Chrome extensions were used to spread malware.
+- The Betternet VPN service was hacked in 2017, and Chrome extensions were used to spread malware.

-- Betternet apps have been found to contain tracking libraries.
+- Betternet VPN apps have been found to contain tracking libraries.

 - Betternet apps are seen as suspicious by anti-virus solutions.